Skip to main content

 • fix(billing): resolve subscription update issue

-• docs(readme): update installation instructions
+• docs(repo): update installation instructions

 • chore(deps): update dependencies